eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `typha_prometheus_metrics_enabled` - (Optional) - Bool - TyphaPrometheusMetricsEnabled enables Prometheus metrics collection from Typha<br />(default: false).
 - `typha_prometheus_metrics_port` - (Optional) - Int - TyphaPrometheusMetricsPort is the TCP port the typha Prometheus metrics server<br />should bind to (default: 9093).
 - `typha_replicas` - (Optional) - Int - TyphaReplicas is the number of replicas of Typha to deploy.
+- `vxlan_mode` - (Optional) - String - VXLANMode determines when to use VXLAN encapsulation for the default Calico IPv4 pool.<br />It is conveyed to the "calico-node" daemon container via the CALICO_IPV4POOL_VXLAN<br />environment variable.
+EncapsulationMode must be set to "vxlan".<br />Options: "CrossSubnet", "Always", or "Never".<br />Default: "CrossSubnet" if EncapsulationMode is "vxlan", "Never" otherwise.
 - `wireguard_enabled` - (Optional) - Bool - WireguardEnabled enables WireGuard encryption for all on-the-wire pod-to-pod traffic<br />(default: false).

 ### canal_networking_spec